Stock market today: Wall Street drops as its September slump gets even worse

 Besides the threats of higher interest rates for longer and a possible federal shutdown, Wall Street is also contending with higher oil prices, shaky economies around the world, a strike by U.S. auto workers that could put more upward pressure on inflation and a resumption of U.S. student-loan repayments that could dent spending by households.

-On Wall Street, the vast majority of stocks were falling, including more than 80% of those within the S&P 500.
+On Wall Street, the vast majority of stocks were falling, including about 90% of those within the S&P 500.

 Big Tech stocks tend to be among the hardest hit by high rates, and they were the heaviest weights on the index.
-Apple fell 1.9%, Microsoft lost 1.9% and Amazon tumbled 3.3%.
+Apple fell 2.2% and Microsoft lost 2.2%.

+Amazon tumbled 4.1% after the Federal Trade Commission and 17 state attorneys general filed an antitrust lawsuit against it.
+They accuse the e-commerce behemoth of using its dominant position to inflate prices on other platforms, overcharge sellers and stifle competition.

 Stocks were also falling in markets abroad, with indexes lower across Asia and much of Europe.